 - Establish good communication, especially nonverbal communication because the police will be listening for things that they can use against us and there may be moments where it’s difficult to hear.

 - Have a solid exit plan.
 And then a solid backup exit plan.
 And then a solid backup backup exit plan.

 - Be clear on what kinds of risks you are willing to take.
 Stay far away from the front or the back (most vulnerable spots) of the demonstration if you are vulnerable or uncomfortable with the risks associated.

 - Assess the risks for your family if you are arrested or detained by police (especially important if you or your loved ones are undocumented).

 - Acknowledges people’s different levels of risks (legal risk, police brutality risk, health risk, etc…), respect those differences, and plan/act accordingly.

 - Fill out legal forms before hitting the streets.

-- It’s possible that people protesting together will get split up when detained, so have attention on that and plan accordingly.
+- People protesting together may get split up when detained, so have attention to that and plan accordingly.

-- Think through different scenarios and how you might respond in each of them.
+- Think through different scenarios and how you might respond to each of them.